Sisira6K/codeyou-devops-aws-challenge9-ecs/README.md

 ## **Part 4: Add ECS Update to Pipeline**

 ### **Step 9: Add job to update ECS Cluster Service**
 Add a job to the CI/CD pipeline to trigger an ECS service update after deploying a new image.
+This will force a new deployment and ***because we tagged our earlier image `latest`*** it will automatically pull the image of the same name from.
+The effect is that it automatically grabs the latest image we built in the earlier job.
 ```yaml
   update-ecs:
     name: Update ECS Service